lawrennd/old_talks/_software/includes/gpy-software.md

 * Approximations for large data sets.
 }

-\notes{The aim for GPy is to be a probabilistic-style programming language, i.e. you specify the model rather than the algorithm.
+\notes{The aim for GPy is to be a probabilistic-style programming language, i.e., you specify the model rather than the algorithm.
 As well as a large range of covariance functions the software allows for non-Gaussian likelihoods, multivariate outputs, dimensionality reduction and approximations for larger data sets.}

 \notes{The documentation for GPy can be found [here](https://gpy.readthedocs.io/en/latest/).}